ewaMiazga/comp-photo-2025/README.md

 # comp-photo-2025
 Its a part of the master course about computational photography

-To download first dataset to try the alignment models, run
+To download the first dataset for the alignment models try-out, run

 ```
 gdown 1c9u9GVXlofcQQpNulwtvhGj4Y-BmKfPQ